 The NSW government releases new draft legislation on Airbnb-style letting

-The draft regulatory framework includes changes to strata legislation and introduces a mandatory Code of Conduct, a state-wide planning framework and an industry managed short-term letting register.
+The draft regulatory framework includes changes to strata legislation and introduces a mandatory Code of Conduct, a state-wide planning framework and industry managed short-term letting register.

-While there’s still uncertainty about whether a self-managed short-term letting register will work, it appears the government has taken a more balanced approach by cracking down on bad behaviour, while supporting those who have a right to engage in home sharing.
+While there’s still uncertainty about whether a self-managed short-term letting register will work, it appears the government has taken a more balanced approach by cracking down on bad behaviour, while supporting those who have a right to engage in home-sharing.